 In summer, enjoy warm temperatures, long, sunny days, colorful open-air festivals, biergartens galore, and many outdoor activities.
-Here’s what to expect from summer in Germany, from weather and airfares to festivals and events .
+Here’s what to expect from summer in Germany, from weather and airfares to festivals and events.

-Airfares and Hotel Rates for Germany in Summer
+Airfares and Hotel Rates

-Summer is not only the height of Germany's travel season, it is also one of the most expensive time to visit.
+Summer is not only the height of Germany's travel season, but it is also one of the most expensive time to visit.
 Between June and August, prices for airfares and hotels are at their highest and won’t go down until September.

-Book your flight about three months in advance to find the best prices.
-Look for accommodation as soon as your flight is booked to find the most reasonable rates and widest selection.
+Book your flight for about three months in advance to find the best prices.
+Look for accommodations as soon as your flight is booked to find the most reasonable rates and widest selection.
 (Although we do have a post on last-minute Oktoberfest accommodations if you want to make a run at the beginning of fall).

 Occasional spikes in temperature can be excruciating as air conditioning in private homes is uncommon.
 The real highlight is how long the light lasts as daytime activities like grill parties extend well into the evening hours.

 It is usually warmest in the south of Germany.
 The Palatinate wine region in the Southwest is even blessed with a Mediterranean climate and exotic fruits like figs, lemons, and kiwis are cultivated here—a rarity for Germany.

 - June: Average low 51-degrees F / Average high 72-degrees F

 - July: Average low 54-degrees F / Average high 76-degrees F

 - August: Average low 55-degrees F / Average high 76-degrees F